fjarar/literalura/README.md

    - Verify the API response structure matches your model.

 2. **Invalid API Response**:
-   - Ensure the API URL is correct in `application.properties`.
+   - Ensure the API URL is correct in the `Principal` class.
    - Check your internet connection.

 3. **Invalid Input**: